bschelske/COUNT/README.md

 timeout is
 longer
 than one frame.
-If the object reappears before the timeout threshold, then tracking will continue and the object will be reassigned it's label ID = 3.
-If an object dissapears for longer than the threshold, its considered gone and the label (ID = 3) is retired.
+If the object reappears before the timeout threshold, then tracking will continue and the object will be reassigned its label ID = 3.
+If an object disappears for longer than the threshold, its considered gone and the label (ID = 3) is retired.
 No more objects will be assigned with that exact label.